TheShadowblast123/Japanese-Content-2-Md-And-Anki/README.md

 # Japanese Content 2 Md And Anki

+## WARNING CURRENT IMPLEMENTATION FEATURES A TEST ONLY DIRECTORY THAT GETS DELETED ON PROGRAM START

 ## RoadMap

 ### Path to User Friendliness
-1. Basic QT GUI
-2. Path Handling (technically handled, still using testing shtuff)
-3. Abillity to add paths and files to check for new content
-4. Abillity to create Anki decks instead of Csvs
+1. Abillity to create Anki decks instead of Csvs

 ### Desired features
 1. Deconjugation to link long conjugation chains to the base verb and give more context